Kentucky Kingdom: Rapid growth

 In late 1990, Kentucky Kingdom announced plans to build a water park, projected to open by either the summer of 1991 or spring of 1992.
 In 1991, the park revealed more details about the proposed water park, notably that it would span six acres (2.43 ha), be named 'Ocean Avenue', open in 1992, and require a separate admission cost of $4 to $6.
 Additionally, 1991 also saw the opening of 'The Quake', the first Vekoma Waikiki Wave to open in North America.
 It was announced in October of the same year that all profits from the 1991 season would be invested into the waterpark's development.
 The name was later changed to 'Ocean Paradise', and was changed for a third time to 'Hurricane Bay' (which was the planned name for the park's wave pool).
 Hurricane Bay opened in 1992 as an extension of the Kentucky Kingdom amusement park, with no separate admission fee required for entry.
 Other additions for the 1992 season included a $2.6 million, 150-foot-tall Ferris wheel called the Giant Wheel.
 The following year, in 1993, a new water slide complex opened in Hurricane Bay, featuring four different slides.
 In 1994, the park opened Mile High Falls, which, upon its opening, was the world's tallest shoot the chute water ride.
 The children's roller coaster Roller Skater was also added that year.

 Upon its opening in 1994, Mile High Falls was the tallest shoot the chute ride in the world.

 A new roller coaster, T2: Terror to the Second Power, opened to the general public in April 1995.
 The ride is a Vekoma Suspended Looping Coaster (SLC), standing 101 feet (30.78 m) tall with 2,172 feet (662 m) of track, five inversions, and a top speed of 49 mph.
 T2 was the first of its kind in North America, and only the second in the world, the other being Condor at Walibi Holland in the Netherlands.
 That same year, Hellevator, a 177-foot-tall (53.95 m) Intamin drop tower opened in October, just in time for the park's annual Halloween event, Halloscream.
 In 1996, an upcharge attraction, Top Eliminator Dragsters, opened.

-The park made its most expensive investment yet with the addition of Chang in 1997, a $12 million stand up Bolliger & Mabillard coaster that (at the time) set the world-records for stand-up roller coasters in height, drop, length, speed, and amount of inversions.
+The park made its most expensive investment yet with the addition of Chang in 1997, a $12 million stand up Bolliger & Mabillard coaster that at the time set world records for stand-up roller coasters in height, drop, length, speed, and amount of inversions.
 The coaster also included a vertical loop that was 121 feet tall, which was previously the tallest in the world.
 Thrill Karts (also known as Kingdom Go Carts) were also added in 1997 as an upcharge attraction.
-Through the 1990–1998 seasons, the park was considered one of the fastest-growing amusement parks in North America.
-Park attendance had increased from 130,000 guests, during the 1990 season, to 1.2 million guests over the 1997 season.
+Park attendance increased from 130,000 guests, during the 1990 season, to 1.2 million guests over the 1997 season.